nigelcaprotti/Universal-ARM-based-Traffic-Light-Controller/README.md

 While dynamic control was achieved in the context of “mode switching”, further improvements to the posited design could be made in terms of mode switching as well as (SysTick) delays; future work includes using the internal SYSCFG peripheral to implement mode switching and delays as prioritized interrupts.

-Mazidi, Muhammad Ali, et al. ARM Assembly Language Programming & Architecture.
-Www.MicroDigitalEd.com, 2016.[^1].
+[^1]Mazidi, Muhammad Ali, et al. ARM Assembly Language Programming & Architecture.
+Www.MicroDigitalEd.com, 2016.